christmas-tree/animation-sparkle/README.md

-# Christmas tree animation: Disco!
+# Christmas tree animation: Sparkle!

-A websocket server serving n seconds of disco colored leds!
+A server serving sparkles!

 The following environment variables can be used for configuration: